Honest take: Should you actually leave Mailmodo?

 GetResponse combines email marketing with a built-in webinar platform.
 If you run regular online events and want everything in one place without integrating separate tools, this handles both.
 AI features for content and subject lines too.

-Moosend at $32/mo for 10k with unlimited sends, or MailerLite at $50/mo with landing pages included.
-Neither is the most sophisticated, but both cover the basics well for businesses watching every dollar.
+Moosend at $32/mo for 10k with unlimited sends.
+MailerLite at $50/mo with landing pages included.
+Sender with the most generous free tier at 2,500 subscribers.
+None is the most sophisticated, but all cover the basics well for businesses watching every dollar.

 If you're running an online store, Mailmodo's AMP emails aren't what you need.
 Klaviyo is the industry standard for e-commerce email with deep Shopify integration, abandoned cart flows, and revenue attribution.
 It's expensive at $100/mo for 10k contacts, but the ROI tracking justifies it for serious stores.